-CHAL 3213 Introduction to Theology
+CHAL 3213 Introduction to Theology (Systematic Theology 1)

 This course surveys the major doctrines of the Christian faith with an evangelical, Wesleyan emphasis.
-The intent of this course is to provide students with a foundational vocabulary and conceptual framework for authentically Christian thinking and living.
+Important topics considered will be, Inspiration and the Doctrine of God, including the Trinity, Anthropology and Harmartiology.